With Treatment

 Services provided:

-Canyonlands Healthcare Lake Powell Medical Center is a residential substance use treatment center in Page, Arizona that is situated in the 86040 zip code.
-It offers outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient detoxification.
-Canyonlands Healthcare Lake Powell Medical Center can accommodate judicial clients and rehab for pregnant women.
+Canyonlands Healthcare Lake Powell Medical Center is an inpatient substance use treatment facility in Page, AZ that is situated in the 86040 zip code.
+It includes outpatient detox, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Canyonlands Healthcare Lake Powell Medical Center can accommodate rehab for pregnant women and judicial clients.

 Address: 467 Vista Avenue, Page, AZ 86040 in Coconino County